atbcb/usab-uswds/_pages/advancing-access/initiatives/ai/ai.md

 ### Preliminary Findings on the Risks and Benefits of AI

 As part of the Developing AI Equity, Access & Inclusion for All Series, the Access Board will present its preliminary findings on the risks and benefits of AI for people with disabilities.
 The findings are based on the outcomes of the three recent AI hearings held in August 2024, independent research and engagements, as well as comments received from the public.
-The presentation will take place virtually on Tuesday, January 14, 2025, from 2:00 – 3:30 p.m.
-(ET).
+The presentation will take place virtually on **Tuesday, January 14, 2025, from 2:00 – 3:30 p.m.
+(ET)**.
+Please note that this session has been rescheduled from its original date in December.

 **Attending the presentation of preliminary findings on AI:**
 * January 14, 2025, 2:00 – 3:30 p.m.
 (ET)